This Is How We Party

 "This Is How We Party" is the debut single of Danish pop duo S.O.A.P., written by Remee and Holger Lagerfeldt.
-It was their biggest hit, making it into the top 10 in many countries, including Sweden, where it reached No. 1.
+Released in December 1997, it was S.O.A.P.'s biggest hit, making it into the top 10 in many countries, including Sweden, where it reached No. 1.
 The single is certified platinum in Australia and gold in Belgium, France, New Zealand, and Sweden.

 In 2017, BuzzFeed listed the song at No. 100 on their list of "The 101 Greatest Dance Songs of the '90s".
-In 2019, it was sampled in the song of the same name by R3hab and Icona Pop.
+In 2002, it was sampled in BoA's song "Tragic", and in 2019, it was sampled in a song also titled "This Is How We Party" by R3hab and Icona Pop.

 Release and reception

-The song was made available for purchase in the US on 31 March 1998 and was scheduled to debut on radio on 16 March, though it ended up being played before that date.
+"This Is How We Party" was first released in Denmark as a maxi-CD single on 15 December 1997.
+In March of the following year, two more CDs with new cover artworks were issued, followed by a four-track maxi-CD in May.
+The song was made available for purchase in the US on 18 March 1998 and was scheduled to debut on radio on 17 March, though it ended up being played before that date.
 It received significant radio coverage in the US.